 How Strong is your Bank?
-This Formula Helps you Find Out
+This Formula Helps You Find Out

-There are several good reasons to avoid banks that are likely to fail.
-For starters, your money might be at risk if you’re outside of FDIC coverage limits.
+There are several good reasons to avoid banks that are highly likely to fail.
+For starters, your money might be at risk anytime you’re outside of FDIC coverage limits.
 But bank failures are also inconvenient.
 So how can you predict which banks are on thin ice?
 You’ll never know for sure, but you can watch for common red flags and stick to stronger banks.

 A bank’s Texas Ratio is one indicator that helps you determine how risky a bank is, and might give you advance warning of a bank that has made bad investments (without the ability to absorb big losses).